 Look, like I said at the beginning, there are some environments — in fact, MANY environments — that full Lean simply does not fit.

 Lean was never intended to fit everywhere.
-Lean was based on Toyota’s system, and what Toyota did — thanks to Taiichi Ohno — was to adapt Henry Ford’s ideas to THEIR specific environment.
+Lean was based on Toyota’s system, and while you can get into some heated debates around this, what Toyota did was to adapt Henry Ford’s ideas to THEIR specific environment.
 Sure, they both made cars, but the differences in the environments were critical.
 And understanding those differences is equally critical.

 It was the genius of Taiichi Ohno that he was able to adapt the principles, to make it work in Toyota’s specific environment.
-But he never claimed that what would work in Toyota would work everywhere.
+But I don’t think he ever claimed that what would work in Toyota would work everywhere.
+He was looking for a specific set of solutions to a specific set of problems inside Toyota.

 If you understand the EXPLICIT assumptions underneath Lean it becomes immediately obvious why it works so well in Toyota, and why it will not, and cannot work well — in “Big Picture” form — in some other organizations.